joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 ## The `typeof` Operator

-The `typeof` operator produces a string with the type of the value that follows it.
+The `typeof` operator returns a string with the type of the value that follows it.

 ```js
 > typeof 2